St Ignatius' Church, Richmond

-St Ignatius' Church, Richmond is a Catholic Church located in the Melbourne suburb of Richmond, Victoria, Australia.
+St Ignatius' Church, Richmond is a Roman Catholic church located in the Melbourne suburb of Richmond, Victoria, Australia.
 It is one of the largest churches in Melbourne outside of the central business district.
 It is located in a prominent position, the highest point in Richmond, on Church Street.

 History

-Foundation

 St Ignatius' Church was designed by English born architect William Wardell who had already made a name for himself in England and was also responsible for many of Melbourne's most important early buildings including St Patrick's Cathedral.
 Like St Patrick's it is in the Gothic Revival style and constructed from local bluestone.
-The foundation stone was laid in 1867.
+The foundation stone was laid on 4 August 1867.
 The members of the predominantly Irish working class parish managed to save £700 towards construction, a large sum at the time.
 Stage one of the church was completed in 1927.
 This was made up of the nave and part of the tower and allowed services to commence.